.300 Winchester Magnum: Cartridge dimensions

 SAAMI recommends a bore diameter of 0.300 in and a groove diameter of 0.308 in.
 SAAMI recommended a six-groove barrel with each groove being 0.110 in wide.
 Recommended twist ratio is 1:10 (254 mm).

 C.I.P. defines the common rifling twist rate for this cartridge as 254 mm (1 in 10 in), 6 grooves, Ø lands = 7.62 mm, Ø grooves = 7.82 mm, land width = 2.79 mm, and the primer type is large rifle magnum.

 The SAAMI Maximum Average Pressure (MAP) for this cartridge is 64000 psi piezo pressure (54,000 CUP).

 According to the official C.I.P.
-(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the .300 Winchester Magnum can handle up to 430.00 MPa P_{max} piezo pressure.
-In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
-This means that .300 Winchester Magnum chambered arms in C.I.P. regulated countries are currently (2013) proof tested at 537.50 MPa PE piezo pressure.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings, the .300 Winchester Magnum can handle up to 430.00 MPa P_{max} piezo pressure.
+In C.I.P. regulated countries, every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
+This means that .300 Winchester Magnum-chambered arms in C.I.P.-regulated countries are currently (2013) proof-tested at 537.50 MPa PE piezoelectric pressure.

 Performance

-Capable of stabilizing bullets weights ranging from 110 to 220 grains, the .300 Winchester Magnum happens to be a very versatile cartridge for different purposes and conditions including big game hunting, bench rest shooting and military applications.
+The .300 Winchester Magnum can stabilize bullet weights ranging from 110 to 220 grains and is used for applications such as big-game hunting, benchrest shooting, and military purposes.

 The most useful bullet weights for the .300 Winchester Magnum are those weighing between 150–200 gr.
 However, bullets weighing between 110–250 gr are available to the reloader for the .300 Winchester Magnum.

 150-grain bullets

-Although the 150 grain bullet may have a lower ballistic coefficient than heavier alternatives, this is compensated by its high velocities which extend its maximum point blank range making it suitable for light skinned big game such as deer and sheep, up to considerable distances.
+Although the 150 grain bullet may have a lower ballistic coefficient than heavier alternatives, this is compensated by its high velocities, which extend its maximum point blank range, making it suitable for light-skinned big game such as deer and sheep, up to considerable distances.
 Winchester's factory ammunition for the .300 Winchester Magnum is capable of 3260 ft/s with the 150 gr bullet and 3000 ft/s with the 180 gr bullet, however old Western "Power Point" soft point can reach past 3400 ft/s with 150 gr projectiles.
 The maximum point blank range for the 150 gr bullet is 318 yd yards when zeroed at 270 yd.
 The maximum point blank range for the 180 gr bullet is 300 yards when zeroed at 254 yd.
-The ability to zero the .300 Winchester Magnum and shoot without hold over to 300 yd makes the cartridge one of the flatter shooting cartridges.
+The ability to zero the .300 Winchester Magnum and shoot without holdover to 300 yd makes the cartridge one of the flatter-shooting cartridges.

 165-grain bullets

-The 165 grain bullet provides a higher ballistic coefficient than similarly shaped 150 grain bullet while maintaining a very high velocity which is translated into a flatter trajectory.
-Usually a 165 grain bullet shot from a .300 Win Mag has a muzzle velocity of approximately 3160 fps, which is 100 to 150 fps slower than the lighter 150 grain bullet.
-Similar 168 grain bullets are also popular among the .300 win mag, as well as other .30 cal. magnum cartridges.
+The 165-grain bullet has a higher ballistic coefficient than a similarly shaped 150-grain bullet while maintaining very high velocity, resulting in a flatter trajectory.
+Usually, a 165-grain bullet shot from a .300 Win Mag has a muzzle velocity of approximately 3160 fps, which is 100 to 150 fps slower than the lighter 150-grain bullet.
+Similar 168-grain bullets are also popular among the .300 Win Mag and other .30-caliber magnum cartridges.